 JUNTOS is a non-profit community-based organization comprised of Mexican and other Latino immigrants in South Philadelphia.
 JUNTOS’ mission is to build power for justice in the City of Philadelphia in order to create vibrant, organized, vocal, and healthy communities.
 JUNTOS combines leadership development, community organizing, and focused collaborations with other community-based and advocacy organizations to help immigrants develop the necessary tools to advance economically, integrate into the social fabric of the city, become active participants in civic life, and impact policies and institutions that affect their community.

-JUNTOS’s recent accomplishments include:
+JUNTOS’s key accomplishments include:

 - Organizing a community forum to end the collaboration between Philadelphia Police and the Immigration and Customs Enforcement (ICE) federal agency.
 Attended by 350 members of the immigrant community, the forum received extensive media coverage and resulted in the City of Philadelphia changing the policy and denying ICE access to the City Police list of victims and witnesses of crimes.